Tenchi2xh/CRT/doc/thesis/chapters/xx_rendering.md

 - An origin, defining from where the light is shining.
 - A *falloff* factor: describes the natural effect observable in nature, where light follows an inverse square law: the intensity of light from a point source is inversely proportional to the square of the distance from the source.
 We receive only a fourth of the photons from a light source twice as far away.
-- A color, given by the `Pigment` class
+- A colour, given by the `Pigment` class
-- An ambient light factor: because simulating global illumination is mathematically difficult and takes a lot of processing, we can simulate ambient light (accumulation of light that bounces of many surfaces) by setting an ambient factor, which will basically add a fraction of the value of its color and intensity.
+- An ambient light factor: because simulating global illumination is mathematically difficult and takes a lot of processing, we can simulate ambient light (accumulation of light that bounces of many surfaces) by setting an ambient factor, which will basically add a fraction of the value of its colour and intensity.

 One has to keep in mind that each additional light source adds up to the amount of rays to bounce and thus linearly increase computation time.